alexgibson/monosyn/README.md

 TODO
 ----

-* Add envelope control section
-* Add note hold setting
+* Add Decay and Sustain settings to envolope
 * Add Keyboard support
 * Synth needs a decent UI!
 * Remote filter control also needs a UI